 SunTrust does a great job of identifying advocates that align with its values.
 The company’s onUp Movement aims to bring people from stress to confidence in their financial planning.
 SunTrust engages influencers like mom-blogger Christie of Raising Whasians to share its messaging around budgeting – particularly during the holiday season.
-Christie’s blog about spreading cheer without breaking the bank was sponsored by SunTrust as part its onUp Movement, and has gotten reshared by numerous other budget-conscious-bloggers on Twitter.
+Christie’s blog about spreading cheer without breaking the bank was sponsored by SunTrust as part its onUp Movement, and has gotten reshared by numerous other budget-conscious-bloggers on X, formerly Twitter.

 The next step is to create opportunities for advocates to share content.
 You can reach out via social media or email with a variety of ideas, including:

 Invite customers to post reviews on Yelp, their social channels, or your website.

 Launch online events in which they can ask questions and start discussions.
 For example, learning management software Schoology hosts a X, formerly Twitter chat called #SchoologyChat, which is entirely run by its advocates.